ssb10/Urban_Sensing_MTA_Project/README.md

 numpy

 ### Running the code
+The code can be run using Jupyter Notebook as well as command line.

 1. You can the jupyter notebook.
 You should see another window showing the video and the bounding boxes.
 The final count will be displayed after the video ends.

 2. To run from command line.
-Download the MTA_counts.py file. run the code using python MTA_counts.py.
+Download the MTA_counts.py file. run the code using python MTA_count.py.
 Another window will open showing the video and the bounding boxes.
 The final count will be displayed after the video ends.
 To see the count before the video ends, stop the video using Ctrl + C.